ddgae2/collect_census/ReadME.md

 ## Step 1: Plot

-download the CSV file and change the step #2 in the parser
+Download the CSV file and change the step #2 in the parser

 ![Figure 1](https://github.com/ddgae2/collect_census/blob/main/Figure1.png). <br>